dasotortiz/bioinfo_pipelines/README.md

 This repository contains the assignments for the course Understanding Bioinformatic Pipelines.
 So far, we have learned how to carry out RNA-seq, ChIP-seq, scRNA-seq and methylation assays.
 Additionally, approaches we have seen protocols related to multiome analysis.

 This repository contains folders for each class.
-Next, I present the distribution and location of homeworks across the folders:
+Next, I present the location of homework files (either pdf or rmd files) across the folders:

 - For the assignments related to RNA-seq: